 Car Fumes Linked to Food, Pet Allergies in Kids

-Air pollution has always been problematic for people with allergies and asthma, but new Canadian research shows that exposure to traffic-related pollution in the first year of life could actually increase a child’s chances of developing allergies to foods, mold, pets and pests.
+Air pollution has always been problematic for people with allergies and asthma, but Canadian research shows that exposure to traffic-related pollution in the first year of life could actually increase a child’s chances of developing allergies to foods, mold, pets and pests.

 Researchers looked at data from more than 2,400 children, and skin-tested them for 10 common allergens including cat, dog, dust mite, cockroach, milk, egg, soy and peanut at one year of age.
 They also measured levels of nitrogen dioxide, a key component of traffic pollution, in their homes in four Canadian cities.